 Tacos are $3 per taco and diners get free chips.
 They had to make more chips, so I waited a very short time for a basket of amazing chips.
 Again, I do not write this lightly.
 It might have been because they were fresh, but these chips were perfectly suited for sopping up dropped taco meat.

-I got red and green salsa, and avocado salsa, and a little pico de gallo for good measure.
+I got red and green salsa, avocado salsa, and a little pico de gallo for good measure.
 The red is good on the carnitas taco and every salsa is good on a steak taco.
 I sprinkled cilantro and onions over the top of my tacos (available at the salsa bar) and that’s all the al pastor taco needed.
-No salsa necessary.
+No salsa is necessary.

 I need to visit other taco spots in Greeley for this blog, however, I will go back to Los Pinos with Ryan.
 He needs to have the best al pastor tacos in Colorado.
 And so do you!